 Speaking with enthusiasm, humour and a zeal for life, Zoe shares a special energy that is infectious.
 Her talks are both thought provoking and inspirational.
 She displays a unique perspective on how to make the most of a bad situation, cope with a crisis or carve out a new path when your old life becomes unstuck, showing that you can re-build your world one step at a time.
 She embraces every day, expresses immense gratitude to the medical community for saving her life and reminds us to appreciate the good stuff and never take life for granted.

-Zoe Holohan has been interviewed on numerous TV and radio programmes: The Late Late Show with Ryan Tubridy, Ireland AM with Alan Hughes, The Elaine Show, Pat Kenny on Newstalk, Matt Cooper’s The Last Word, as well as many regional radio stations.
+Zoe Holohan writes for Ireland’s No 1 selling title, the Irish Independent, detailing aspects of her ongoing recovery and life since the tragic events of 2018 in Zoe’s Diary.
+She has extensive media experience having been interviewed on numerous TV and radio programmes such as: The Late Late Show with Ryan Tubridy, Ireland AM with Alan Hughes, The Elaine Show, Pat Kenny on Newstalk, Matt Cooper’s The Last Word, as well as many regional radio stations.
 ‘As the Smoke Clears’ received extensive glowing coverage in the Irish Independent, Sunday Independent, Sunday World, VIP, Irish Country Living, The Mirror, Belfast Telegraph and on independent.ie, evoke.ie etc. Zoe has recorded podcasts on the topic of grief with Brian Dowling’s ‘Death Becomes Him’ and rebuilding life after tragedy in Sile Seoige’s ‘Ready to be Real’.
 She also narrated and recorded the Audible edition of her book.